-The exact timings and duration of surveys are yet to be determined but this foreshore licence application covers all seasons, regardless of the year.
-Estimated duration of surveys in total is expected to take approximately 48 months with each survey varying in timeframe from approximately 3 months to a 36 months campaign.
+The exact timings and duration of surveys are yet to be determined but this foreshore licence application assumes that surveys could be undertaken during any season.
+The estimated duration of surveys is expected to be approximately 24 months in total with each survey campaign within it having an approximate 3 month duration.